nightroman/Invoke-Build.template/README.md

 ## Options

-Use following command for the list of options:
+Use the following command for the list of options:

 ```
 dotnet new ib --help